 Traveling for work seems glamorous at first, but as most frequent business travelers will tell you, it quickly becomes drudgery.
 After a while, every airport terminal looks the same, and the in-flight entertainment gets as stale as the sandwich you unceremoniously stuffed in your carry-on.
 It's no wonder that tired travelers spend their free time daydreaming about a futuristic world where nearly instantaneous transportation is the norm.
 Let's indulge our imaginations together as we look at some of the most interesting, bizarre and downright awesome concepts in futuristic travel today.

 The dream of a future with flying cars is still alive thanks to such innovative companies as Urban Aeronautics, AeroMobil, PAL-V, Moller International and Terrafugia.
 While most of these are just in the concept stages, there are a few working prototypes like the Volocopter, which was shown off at the 2018 CES.
 Just think – instead of sitting through rush-hour traffic on your way to work, you could be soaring through the sky as you listen to podcasts and burn your tongue on overpriced coffee that you bought from a surly robotic barista with lug nuts for gauges.

-Hyperloop travel wouldn't just impact businesspeople who travel internationally, although it would be a tremendous advantage for them; it would also change the way people think about daily commutes.
-High-speed travel options would make it feasible to live on the beach in Miami and work in downtown Atlanta, and the commute would take about the same amount of time it takes to travel on the New York City subway from Queens to Manhattan.
+Hyperloop travel wouldn't just impact businesspeople who travel internationally – although it would be a tremendous advantage for them.
+It would also change the way people think about daily commutes.
+High-speed travel options would make it feasible to live on the beach in Miami and work in downtown Atlanta, and the commute would take about the same amount of time it currently takes to travel on the New York City subway from Queens to Manhattan.

 Suspended monorails have been around for a long time, but until recently, they've been confined to amusement parks and airports with terrible layouts.
 Now SkyTran, headquartered at the NASA Ames Research Center, is trying to change all of that, and it looks like it's succeeding.
 The company has already tested and debuted its futuristic self-driving pods, which hang from a monorail and reach a maximum speed of 155 mph.
 While this might seem like something that's a long time from happening, SkyTran insists that it will debut its first fully functional system in Lagos, Nigeria, by 2020.
 The company has recently suspended its public exposure until it's finished with its first functional system.